Релиз Red Dead Redemption 2 отложен до следующей весны

 Powerups can help a lot in this level, especially active camo.
 These can be

-found on the path leading out of either base to the right on a hill near a
+leading out of either base to the right on a hill near a

 shotgun.
 Also, an overshield is waiting on a little island in the center of